EthanKraus/eecs449-teamReady/README.md

 ```

 5. To get your secret OpenAI key, go to the website https://platform.openai.com/api-keys and create a
-secret key, then paste this value into the corresponding blank in your created .env.local file
+secret key, then paste this value into the corresponding blank in your created .env.local file.

 6. Now, you can run the following command to run the project:
 `npm run dev`